Petergatsby/GleepostAPI/readme-next.md

 If a group's `privacy` is `private`, you may request access to the group by sending a [POST to /networks/:id/requests](#post-networksnetwork-idrequests).

+If a group's `privacy` is `secret`, there is no way to join the group: you must be added by a member.

+####Responding to group join requests

+Once you have requested access to a `private` group, the administrators of that group will receive a notification of your request.

+To accept the request, the administrator must add [the requestor to the group](#post-networksnetwork-idusers).
+To deny the request, an administrator must [DELETE the request.](#delete-networksnetwork-idrequestsuser-id).
+This will not be visible to the requestor (from their perspective, the request is still pending).

 ###Approve